kxdang/kiendang.me/content/blog/056-augmentin/index.md

 author: Kien
 date: 2019-10-09
 slug: augmentin-use
-title: Amoxicillin and Clavulanate (Augmentin)
+title: 💊Amoxicillin and Clavulanate (Augmentin)
 description: How does antibiotic amoxicillin and clavulante work?
 tags: ["biochemistry"]
 ---